 We will continue to adapt our operations inline with the latest guidance issued by the UK Government, Public Health England and the Health and Safety Executive, alongside the Scottish Government, the Welsh Government and the Northern Ireland Executive, as appropriate.

 Online certified training for new starters and refreshers

-With particular pressure on staff resources, any time for learning is going to be hard to find.
+With particular pressure on staff resources time for learning can be hard to find.
 The priority areas include:

 - Training new starters

 - Preparing the workforce for return to operations / delivering restricted service